Kategoria Superiore: Competition format

-Since the 2014–15 Kategoria Superiore, the league consists of 10 clubs, who face each other four times in a conventional round-robin tournament for a total of 36 matches.
+Since the 2023-24 season, the league consists of 10 clubs, who face each other four times in a season for a total of 36 matches.
 At the end of the season, the two lowest-placed teams are relegated to the Kategoria e Parë, while two highest-placed teams of the Kategoria e Parë are promoted in their place.
 The 8th ranked team qualifies to the play-off round, which they play against the Kategoria e Parë play-off winner.
-Teams are ranked by total points, then head-to-head record, then goal difference, and then goals scored.
+The 4 highest place teams at the end of the season play a knockout tournament with a semi-final and a final.
+If in the semi-final and the end of 90 minutes the game is tied the winner will be decided by the regular season finish in the table.

-Clubs (2022–2023)
+Clubs (2025–26)

 Current members

-The following teams are competing in the Kategoria Superiore during the 2022–23 season.
+The following teams are competing in the Kategoria Superiore during the 2025–26 season.

 List of champions

 Since 1930, the competition has not been played a total of 9 times: 1935, 1938–44, 1949, 1962.
 Furthermore, the champion award was not given during the 1968–69 season.